 Like T3 Pharma, Cimeio Therapeutics was founded on the back of promising academic research, with support and initial financing from BaseLaunch.
 It was then developed further with the help of Ridgeline, the Versant Ventures Discovery Engine in Basel, which culminated in the recent investment of $50 million by Versant Ventures.

 ”The science coming out of Basel is absolutely on-par with the well-known US innovation hubs, and we hope that our success story will prove that establishing a company in Basel is a viable European alternative.Lukas JekerFounder of Cimeio Therapeutics

 It isn’t just startups making waves however, and much larger companies in the greater Basel area are also investing heavily in these novel technologies.
-For example, Novartis recently unveiled its new $91 million cell and gene therapy facility just outside of Basel, while CDMO Celonic is in the process of building a manufacturing facility for gene vectors and cell therapy right in the heart of the city.
+For example, Novartis recently unveiled its new $91 million cell and gene therapy facility just outside of Basel, while CDMO companies like Celonic is in the process of building a manufacturing facility for gene vectors and cell therapy right in the heart of the city.

 Basel’s bright future

 Cell and gene therapies have gone from strength to strength since the completion of the Human Genome Project in 2003, with big names investing huge sums of money into the field.
 However, an ever-increasing number of startups with innovative technologies are also capitalizing on this momentum, carving out their own niche in the local ecosystem and looking to propel novel research into commercially viable, and potentially life-changing, ventures.

 The future looks bright for cell and gene therapy, and Basel is proving itself as the place to be for entrepreneurs wanting to make their mark in these burgeoning sectors.

 See also working in Switzerland: All you need to know and a simple guide on moving to Switzerland.